-iOS 13.2 beta comes with the addition of the Apple’s Research app.
-At the outset, the software will allow users to enroll in three large medical studies.
+Apple has made its Research app available to those living in the US.
+At the outset, the software allows users to enroll in three large medical studies.

 Essential reading: Top fitness trackers and health gadgets

-The Research app was originally unveiled at Apple’s 10th of September event.
-It will see the Cupertino outfit partnering with leading academic and research institutions in the United States on studies that will hopefully lead to major medical breakthroughs.
+The app was originally unveiled at Apple’s 10th of September event.
+It sees the Cupertino outfit partnering with leading academic and research institutions on studies that will hopefully lead to major medical breakthroughs.

 The new software comes on the heels of the ResearchKit and CareKit.
 The second of these was used for the Apple Heart Study in 2018.
 This project was created to assess the effectiveness of the Apple Watch in spotting signs of atrial fibrillation (AFib).